Gerlach0130/car-reviewer/README.md

   Work in progress

   A web application for potential vehicle buyers to research real testimonies and reviews from owners of which cars they are interested in purchasing.
+  Vehicle owners that wish to post a review will have their own user account with encrypted password.
+You do not have to have an account to view reviews.
   Utilizes Node.js, Express, MySQL2, and Handlebars for visuals.

   First version will only support vehicles built for the US market.